ssahara/dw-plugin-pagetitle/README.md

   ~~ShortTitle: PageTitle ~~
 ```

-ShortTitle macro is available if you want use shorter title other than (longer) pagetitle in the hierarchical breadcrumbs.
+ShortTitle macro is available if you want use shorter title instead of (longer) pagetitle in the hierarchical breadcrumbs.

 ----